Friday, January 31, 2020

 The implication is for you to encourage gift purchases, especially with marketing directed to those new to your brand.
 Also offer gift wrapping which shows the product brand in an aesthetically pleasing way.

-However, other research suggests that you limit the special assistance you give.
+At the same time, other research suggests you limit special assistance.
 You don’t want to disrupt the valuable identification which comes from personalization.
 Personalization takes into account the characteristics of the particular individual.
 When selecting a gift, personalization requires the shopper to think in depth about the recipient and so enables presentation of the gift in an especially meaningful way.
 Answer the shopper’s questions, but if asked, “What should I pick?,” give as a first answer, “Well, you do know the recipient better than I do.”

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.